RichardCarb/accessassist-inclusi/src/prd.md

 ### Essential Features

 #### Multi-Modal Input System
-**What it does**: Provides three input methods - text/typing, voice recognition, and UK Sign Language video recording **Why it matters**: Ensures no user is excluded based on their communication preferences or abilities **Success criteria**: All three methods successfully capture user input and integrate into complaint generation
+**What it does**: Provides three input methods - text/typing, voice recognition, and real-time UK Sign Language recognition with MediaPipe hand tracking
+**Why it matters**: Ensures no user is excluded based on their communication preferences or abilities, with advanced AI providing immediate feedback during signing
+**Success criteria**: All three methods successfully capture user input, with sign language recognition providing real-time gesture feedback and automatic transcript generation

 #### Guided Complaint Intake
 **What it does**: Step-by-step questions that build a complete complaint profile